 Assets, liabilities, and Funded Status are good metrics to monitor over time to assess the progress of the Funding Policy.
 However, these metrics may provide limited forward-looking insights.
-Specifically, the maturity of a pension fund can pose certain risks that often cannot be assessed with a point-in-time metric such as Funded Percentage.
+Specifically, the maturity of a Pension Fund can pose certain risks that often cannot be assessed with a point-in-time metric such as Percent Funded.

-For example, two different pension funds could have the same Funded Percentage, but have completely different risk profiles.
-One fund might mostly cover active employees with little to no benefits in pay status, whereas a second fund might mostly cover retirees with a significant level of annual benefit payments.
-The latter fund has a greater "Cash Flow Risk", i.e. a more significant chance that negative cash flows could lead to a deteriorating, rather than improving, Funded Percentage over time.
+For example, two different Pension Funds could have the same Percent Funded, but have completely different risk profiles.
+One Fund might mostly cover active Members with little to no Members in pay status, whereas a second Fund might mostly cover inactive Members with a significant level of annual benefit payments.
+The latter Fund has a greater "Cash Flow Risk", i.e. a more significant chance that negative cash flows could lead to a deteriorating, rather than improving, Percent Funded over time.

-It is also important to note that, in general, positive net cash flows are good, but also need to be sufficient to cover the growth in the liabilities (i.e. the Normal Cost as well as interest on the Actuarial Accrued Liability).
-Typically, when cash flows are assumed to be insufficient to cover the growth in liabilities, the Funded Percentage will decline, while future contribution requirements will increase.
+It is important to note that, in general, positive net cash flows are good, but also need to be sufficient to cover the growth in the liabilities (i.e. the Normal Cost as well as interest on the Actuarial Accrued Liability).
+Typically, when cash flows are assumed to be insufficient to cover the growth in liabilities, the Percent Funded will decline, while future Recommended Contributions will increase.